anthonyBosek/data-visuals/README.md

 # Data Visualizations with D3

+## D3 the hard way!

-This repository contains a collection of data visualizations created using D3.js.
+This repository contains a collection of data visualizations created using D3.
 Each project showcases a different type of data visualization, demonstrating the power and flexibility of D3.

 <!--
 ## Table of Contents